Q: What is Chiropractic?

 Q: What should I expect?

-A: We would like to welcome you to our practice by offering you an in-depth consultation with Dr. Hatfield.
+A: We would like to welcome you to our practice by offering you an in-depth consultation with one of the doctors.
 After the consultation he will perform a thorough examination, which may include x-rays and other diagnostic procedures.

-After the initial visit, the doctor will review his findings to develop a treatment plan tailored specifically for you.
-Dr. Hatfield's recommendations will often include life style factors that affect your overall health.
-Dr. Hatfield's treatment may also include adjunctive therapies, depending on your state of health.
+After the initial visit, the doctor will review the findings to develop a treatment plan tailored specifically for you.
+The doctor's recommendations will often include lifestyle factors that affect your overall health.
+The doctor's treatment may also include adjunctive therapies, depending on your state of health.

 Q: What is an Adjustment?

 A: When performing an adjustment (spinal manipulation), your doctor applies precisely directed force to a joint that is “locked up” or not moving properly.
 Restoring normal motion to joints can allow bones to gradually return to a more proper position and your body to function as it should.
 This safe, natural approach to removing interferences with spinal and nervous system function can improve your overall health.

 This is not to say, however, that all adjustments are the same.
 Just as chiropractors are different individually, so are the many techniques.
 Usually the doctor's hands or a specially designed instrument deliver a quick, therapeutic thrust to the affected joint.
 Other techniques may require slow, constant pressure.

 Based upon years of training and experience and careful evaluation of your unique spinal problem, the doctor will recommend an individual program of care.